 - Giving dementia patients a newer class of antidepressants could triple their risk of injuries from falls, a new British study claims.

 - The latest national survey finds 20 percent of American adults have mental health problems, and 5 percent suffer from a ‘serious mental illness.’

-- And Paula Deen’s diabetes announcement: Inspirational or hypocritical?
+- And lastly-Paula Deen’s diabetes announcement: Inspirational or hypocritical?